Micahnd/Home-Advantage-in-Spanish-La-Liga-2012-2023/README.md

-# Home-Advantage-in-Spanish-La-Liga-2012-2023
-This repository investigates the relationship between attendance and home team performance in Spanish La Liga from 2012 to 2023
+# Home Advantage in Spanish La-Liga (2012-2023): The Impact of Attendance on Home Team Performance